The Silent Killer of Urban Dogs

 by Jennifer Wheeler

-More dogs live in cities than ever before.
-It is a trend that predates the pandemic (though it has certainly accelerated in the last year), and these urban pups have access to a reciprocal abundance of new canine goods and services.
+More dogs live in cities than ever before, and these urban pups have access to a reciprocal abundance of new canine goods and services.
 Yet, just beneath the veneer of polished urban style – dog spas, clubs, and luxury gear – lies an alternative picture of life in the city for many dogs: they cannot cope.
 They cannot cope with the noise, the people, the busy streets, and the other residents, all the things that make a metropolis a metropolis.

 When Ovidiu, a Schutzhund dog trainer, moved to New York in 2002 and founded NYC Doggies he was struck by this unsettling reality.
 Here was a city full of young, otherwise healthy dogs whose parents had the will and the means to properly care for them, yet many of the dogs he met could not relax outside the comfort of their own homes.
 This story is the same in cities and towns across the country, and it doesn’t stop at discomfort and nerves.
 In the worst cases, anxiety and aggression become so unmanageable that dogs are surrendered – thousands of them – to local shelters.

 This tragedy is not a symptom of urban life – cities can be a wonderful place to raise a dog.
 The close-quarters merely make unwanted behaviors more evident.
 The problem itself stems from something else entirely, from a deficit in early puppy socialization.
-A year of social distancing has not helped the situation, but the fact is that the problem has existed for decades.
 Largely on the advice of veterinarians and breeders, countless urban dogs are not introduced to the city, its other residents, and its many sensory experiences until their vaccinations are complete at about 16 weeks old.
 In other words, they are not properly socialized.
 The risk of getting sick with infectious diseases like canine parvovirus is deemed too high, even though this position stands in stark contrast to the science-based recommendations of animal behaviorists.

 The critical periods of neurological development in puppies are well-researched and conclusive.
 These are known stages when a puppy’s social experiences of the outside world are inextricably linked to the way her brain is growing.
-The window for properly socializing a puppy is from 7-16 weeks old (weeks 8-12 are the most critical), and it is a window.
+The window for properly socializing a puppy is from 4-12 weeks old, and it is a window.
 Until a puppy is about three months old, the instinct to be social outweighs fear.
-New experiences are greeted with curiosity; puppies adapt well to meeting people, animals, places, sights, and sounds; and, they have the ability to bounce back or overcome any initial doubts about an experience.
+New experiences are greeted with curiosity; puppies adapt well to meeting people, other animals, places, sights, and sounds; and, they have the ability to bounce back or overcome any initial doubts about an experience.
 When the socialized puppy is a bit older, the prior experiences have laid a strong social foundation, and she is much less likely to develop fear, avoidance, or aggression.
 If the socialization period is missed problems often appear, and when that happens the behaviors can be minimized with a lot of work, but rarely fully extinguished.

 The number one killer of dogs under the age of three years is euthanasia due to behavioral problems that develop when dogs are not socialized at a young age.